Spicy Cream Cheese Spread

 If you have stored the mixture in the refrigerator more than four hours, then remove it one hour before serving.

-For final preparation, dry the celery with a paper towel.
-This will allow the cheese mixture to adhere better.
+Use a spoon to place the mixture into the zip lock bag.
+Try to fill the bag starting at one of the lower corners.
 Use scissors to cut a small piece off the corner of the zip lock bag.
 If you haven't done this before, then cut small - you can always cut it a bit bigger if you need to.
 Grab the opposite corner of the bag and twist the bag, forcing the cheese mixture down towards the hole you cut.
 Now gently squeeze the bag as you pipe the mixture into each piece of celery.
 Be gentle or your bag might split at the seams.
 (If you have just removed the mix from the refrigerator, then be especially careful.
 Tsk, tsk, you should have followed directions.)

 Arrange the filled celery stalks on a plate and serve.